cmu-sei/juneberry/docs/overview.md

     *workspace-directories*/ - e.g. juneberry-example-workspace
 ```

 This structure is preferred but not required.
+Many of the support tools are designed, by default, to work with
-Sometimes, especially in larger deployments, it is important to store
+this srructrion.
+However, especially in larger deployments, it is important to store
 files in paths that could be on different storage devices.
 If a different lab structure is chosen then the directories
 must be provided to the enter_juneberry_container script or directly to the Juneberry tools (e.g. jb_train) via the
 various configuration variables.
 Refer to the [Getting Started](getting_started.md) guide for details.